 James Honey had 970 acres surveyed by Benjamin Stansbury on 17 Apr 1781 that lay to the southeast of Peter Shepherd's 600 acre tract on south side of Salt River.
 It also adjoined the survey of James Brend on the west.
 The transcribed survey and deed are below.
-On the survey drawing, the top is south.
+The survey drawing is rotated here to show its approximately directions.

 This land would later come into the hands of William Hay of Fayette County and would be sold by him to William Pope Jr., as shown on another page.